afireinside5976/christmaslights/README.md

-# xlightssongs
+# Christmas Lights

-Songs that have been configured for my xlights display.

-Primary purpose of this repository is used to backup the show files that are created.
+## Xlights

-No music files are contained in the repository to avoid copyright complaints and concerns.
+This repo contains sequences that I have created using Xlights.
+These sequences are for AC lights.
+I do not store songs in the repository due to copyright concerns.

 ## Resources